jozue06/server-notifications-node/README.md

    and local configuration.
 Save the file as `.env`.
 You'll need to set `TWILIO_AUTH_TOKEN`, `TWILIO_ACCOUNT_SID`, and `TWILIO_NUMBER`.

-   For the `TWILIO_NUMBER` variable you'll need to provision a new number in the
+   For the `TWILIO_NUMBER` letiable you'll need to provision a new number in the
    [Manage Numbers page](https://www.twilio.com/user/account/phone-numbers/incoming)
    under your account.
 The phone number should be in [E.164 format](https://support.twilio.com/hc/en-us/articles/223183008-Formatting-International-Phone-Numbers)

-    Run `source .env` to export the environment variables.
+    Run `source .env` to export the environment letiables.

 1. Navigate to the project directory in your terminal and run: